CloudLabs-MOC/CloudLabs-SEED/Network Security/IP Layer and Attacks/IP-Layer-and-Attacks.md

 A strange issue.
 While developing this lab, we have observed a strange issue in the container environment.
 The issue does not exist if the victim is a VM, instead of a container.
 If we spoof the redirect packets, but the victim machine is not sending out ICMP packets during the attack, the attack will never be successful.
 This is not the case for the VM setting.
-Moreover, theip2inside the redirect packet must match with the type and the destination IP address of the packets that the victim is currently sending (ICMP for ICMP, UDP for UDP, etc.).
+Moreover, the ip2 inside the redirect packet must match with the type and the destination IP address of the packets that the victim is currently sending (ICMP for ICMP, UDP for UDP, etc.).
 It seems that the OS kernel conducts some kind of sanity check before accepting an ICMP redirect